Fujiaoji/PhishingEval/README.md

 - failed_example: random seletc 1000 samples for each model, here only contains logo based 4000 samples.
 Since different models have common samples, so finally contain 3967 samples.
     - html
     - screenshot
+- failed_example_csv: the csv contains the images that let models fail